TheOdinProject/curriculum/foundations/html_css/flexbox/flexbox-growing-and-shrinking.md

 > #### Important note about flex-basis
 >
 > There is a difference between the default value of `flex-basis` and the way the `flex` shorthand defines it if no `flex-basis` is given.
 The actual default value for `flex-basis` is `auto`, but when you specify `flex: 1` on an element, it interprets that as `flex: 1 1 0`.
 If you want to *only* adjust an item's `flex-grow` you can do so directly, without the shorthand.
 Or you can be more verbose and use the full 3 value shorthand `flex: 1 1 auto`, which is also equivalent to using `flex: auto`.
+>
 > #### What is flex: auto?
 >
 > If you noticed, we mentioned a new flex shorthand `flex: auto` in the previous note.
 However we didn't fully introduce it. `flex: auto` is one of the shorthands of flex.
 When `auto` is defined as a flex keyword it is equivalent to the values of `flex-grow: 1`, `flex-shrink: 1` and `flex-basis: auto` or to `flex: 1 1 auto` using the flex shorthand.
 Note that `flex: auto` is not the default value when using the flex shorthand despite the name being "auto" which may be slightly confusing at first.
 You will encounter and learn more about `flex: auto` and its potential use-cases when reading through the assignment section.

-#### In practice...
+#### In practice

 In practice you will likely not be using complex values for `flex-grow`, `flex-shrink` or `flex-basis`.
 Generally, you're most likely to use declarations like `flex: 1;` to make divs grow evenly and `flex-shrink: 0` to keep certain divs from shrinking.

-It _is_ possible to get fancy, and set up layouts where some columns relate to each other in a specific ratio, so it's useful to know that you can use other values, but those are relatively rare.
+It *is* possible to get fancy, and set up layouts where some columns relate to each other in a specific ratio, so it's useful to know that you can use other values, but those are relatively rare.

 ### Assignment